Error-331/code_tests/docs/bible/links.md

 Blinding Pride - August 30 (When we are enlightened by the Holy Spirit, we discover our previous sight to have been blindness indeed);

 Many Trials - August 31 (James 1:12; Romans 8:28; It is in His permissive will that He allows tribulation to come to us because He has the end product in mind);

+Follow Me - September 1 (Choose the light - follow Jesus, do not cover your sins and deeds in the darkness);